BND Hamburger Icon

 Socially responsible businesses see benefits inside and outside their organizations.
 Here are the top benefits of corporate social responsibility.

-1, Being socially responsible engages employees.
+Being socially responsible engages employees.

-A good employee experience boosts engagement, and finding a cause to support that aligns with your employees’ values is a great way to start.
+A good employee experience boosts engagement, so finding a cause to support that aligns with your employees’ values is a great way to start.
 When considering causes, ask yourself what’s natural to you and what your employees care about, Milliken advised.
 Include employees in the decision-making process about social responsibility efforts.

-For instance, to give its employees opportunities to participate in socially impactful projects, PayPal has formed partnerships with nonprofit organizations that focus on advancing efforts around financial health.
-“Employees play a vital role in helping take those programs forward,” Milliken said.
+For example, to give its employees opportunities to participate in socially impactful projects, PayPal has formed partnerships with nonprofit organizations that focus on advancing efforts around financial health.
+That not only aligns with PayPal’s brand and services but also with employees’ expertise, so they can contribute in a meaningful way.

 Did You Know?Did you know

 When you encourage employees to volunteer, they get a chance to know each other, improving company morale.
-Based on the American Express survey’s findings, this is also an important part of attracting and retaining millennials as employees.
+Based on the American Express survey's findings, this is also an important part of hiring and retaining millennials as employees.

-2. Social responsibility helps align you with your customers.
+Social responsibility helps align you with your customers.

 While employee engagement is vital, your social responsibility efforts should also encourage customers to support charities your business supports.
 While charitable giving is built directly into some business plans, other companies find opportunities to give back that align with their business purposes, even if they aren’t necessarily written into the company’s founding principles.